Reason2Decide: Rationale-Driven Multi-Task Learning: Limitations

 \section{Limitations}

 While Reason2Decide demonstrates strong performance over other fine-tuning variants, certain limitations remain.
 Firstly, the datasets used in this work fall under nurse triage and biomedical QA.
 To effectively assess Reason2Decide, it should be extended to other subdomains in clinical NLP.
 Secondly, the LLM-generated rationales were not rule-based.
 It would be valuable to see the impact of using CoT-style rationales during Stage-1 on predictions.
 Moreover, our two-stage training framework requires increased computational resources during training.
-However, this overhead is not necessary during inference as one can choose to only generate predictions.
-The approach involved several hyperparameters that were chosen heuristically.
+However, inference is fully end-to-end from the final Stage-2 checkpoint alone: it both predicts the label and generates self-conditioned explanations.
+Our approach involved several hyperparameters that were chosen heuristically.
 A more granular hyperparameter optimization strategy may lead to Reason2Decide's further improved performance.
 Finally, our rationale evaluation lacks human oversight.
 Although LLM-as-a-Judge methods are becoming increasingly adopted, they may be imperfect.
 For high-stakes domains like clinical NLP, human verification remains essential.